 This is a deceptively simple recipe.
 It may look like sauteed mushrooms in a parsley sauce, but it is more than that.
 Make this when you are blessed with lots of different wild mushrooms, and when you have a little time.
 It is not a weeknight meal.
 In fact, it is not supposed to be a meal at all.
 This is a perfect side dish to a fancy dinner.

-Although you can buy black trumpet and yellowfoot chanterelles online from Earthy Delights, don’t fret if you can’t find these particular wild mushrooms.
+Although you can buy black trumpet and yellowfoot chanterelles online, don’t fret if you can’t find these particular wild mushrooms.
 Just pick three similarly sized mushrooms and go from there.
 A good, store-bought trio would be white buttons, shiitake and either beech mushrooms or enoki.
 Why?
 You have a “normal” mushroom, a super-flavorful mushroom (shiitake), and a little delicate mushroom for the quick pickle.

 The reason you cook all the mushrooms separately is because the black trumpet mushrooms will stain everything else black if you do.
 If you are not using black trumpet mushrooms, you can saute the non-pickled mushrooms together.